 Minorities in Cancer Research-organized Professional Advancement Sessions take place at AACR meetings and conferences.
-It provides a forum in which undergraduate, graduate and medical students, postdoctoral and clinical fellows, and junior faculty can discuss important career development issues and survival skills with senior established scientists.
-These sessions are open to all; we invite you to participate.
+They provide a forum in which undergraduate, graduate and medical students, postdoctoral and clinical fellows, and junior faculty can discuss important career development issues and survival skills with senior established scientists.
+These sessions are open to all conference registrants; we invite you to participate.

 Professional Advancement Session

 Organized by the Minorities in Cancer Research Council

 Sixth AACR Conference on The Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved

 Please advance register if you are interested in attending.
 On-site registration will be available on a first-come, first-served basis.
 Space is limited.